ryanklee/LLM-Workflow-Director/TESTING.md

 We use pytest-benchmark for performance testing.
 Benchmark tests are marked with `@pytest.mark.benchmark`.

 ## Coverage Reporting
 We use pytest-cov for coverage reporting.
 Coverage reports are generated automatically when running tests.
+Aim for a minimum of 90% code coverage.

 ## Updating Tests
 When adding new features or modifying existing ones, always update or add corresponding tests.
 Follow the existing patterns and conventions in the test files.